Legazpi City Science High School

 Legazpi City Science High School (translated in Filipino: Mataas na Paaralang Pang-agham ng Lungsod ng Legazpi and locally known as LEGASCI (/ˈlɛɡəsaɪ/) is a public science high school in Legazpi City, Albay, Bicol, Philippines.

-Located in Bitano, Legazpi City, it provides education for junior and senior high school students.
-Its junior high school department offers SPSTE (Special Program in Science, Technology, and Engineering).
-Likewise, its senior high school offers two tracks with three strands.
-The academic track includes STEM (Science, Technology, Engineering, and Mathematics), ABM (Accounting and Business Management), and ICT (Information and Communications Technology) under the TVL (Technical-vocational) strand.
+Located in Bitano, Legazpi City, it provides education for Junior and Senior High School students.
+Its Junior High School department offers SPSTE (Special Program in Science, Technology, and Engineering), and as of School Year 2025–2026, its Senior High School offers the academic track, with strands: STEM (Science, Technology, Engineering, and Mathematics) and ABM (Accountancy and Business Management).

-Legazpi City Science High School is a science high school which is funded by the Philippine government.
-Students of the science high school are commonly called Citinistas.
+Legazpi City Science High School is a Science High School funded by the Philippine government.
+Students of the institution are collectively referred to as, Citinistas.

 History

 The school was founded in 2004 under the name Legazpi City High School.
-The school became a full-fledged science high school on January 15, 2016.
+On January 15, 2016 the school became a full-fledged science high school.